Best Steps To Grow Mushrooms In Containers

 The soil should be damp, not wet, while growing mushrooms inside.
 When the weather is dry, wild mushrooms growing outside disappear; they may return when humidity and moisture levels improve.

 Make the growing medium germ-free.
 When growing mushrooms in sawdust or straw, these ever-increasing mediums must be disinfected before being inoculated with spawn.

-By eliminating any remaining microbes, the substrate is safe to accept the mushroom mycelia.
-To thoroughly disinfect the straw or sawdust, you might need to operate in batches.
+By eliminating any remaining microbes, the substrate can accept the mushroom mycelia.
+You might need to operate in batches to disinfect the straw or sawdust thoroughly.

 Warm up the substrate to encourage mycelia growth.
-The mycelia in your mushroom spawn must extensively cover the substrate.
+The mycelia in your mushroom spawn must cover the substrate extensively.

 A warm environment promotes this growth.
 Pick the substrate that will work best for your particular type of mushrooms, then add a few handfuls of it to a baking pan.

 Your mushrooms will have the most room to develop in a shallow pan with a broad surface area.
 Utilizing a sterile tool, combine the spawn with the substrate.

 Put the baking pan on a heating pad that preheats to 70°F (21°C).
 This temperature is perfect for promoting growth.
 Another option is to just put the pan somewhere warm in your house.

 Use Alternative Growing Methods